Our complaints policy

 We will write to you within 8 working days of receiving your request for a review confirming the final position on your complaint and explaining the reasons.

 If the timescales for any of the above need to be changed we will let you know and explain why.

-If we are unable to settle your complaint using our internal complaints process you have a right to complain to the Legal Ombudsman, an independent complaints body, established under the Legal Services Act 2007.
-The Legal Ombudsman deals with legal services complaints.
+If we are unable to resolve your complaint using our internal complaints process you can have your complaint independently looked at by the Legal Ombudsman.
+The Legal Ombudsman investigates complaints about service issues with lawyers.

 There are time limits within which complaints must be made to the Legal Ombudsman, as indicated below.

 The Legal Ombudsman expects complaints to be made to them within one year of the date of the act or omission about which you are concerned or within one year of you realising there was a concern.
 You must also refer your concerns to the Legal Ombudsman within six months of our final complaint to you.